-11 days on top of the world, in Tibet, few months after its opening up for individual travellers.
-This post contains the two first two days and a letter home.
+11 days on top of the world, in Tibet, a few months after it opened up for individual travellers.
+This post is about the two first two days and a letter home.

 Saturday 23.2.1985, Lhasa

 The plane from Chengdu to Lhasa took off shortly before seven in the morning.
 The flight took a couple of hours.
 We crossed snow-covered mountains and it was all very interesting.

 The airport was in a wide valley with a wide river running by and was surrounded by tall, naked desert mountains.
 There was no vegetation at all.